 Your picks will be presented to MIPA’s board, which will review your decision (minus any members who have a conflict because of a student competing in this contest).
 The top student's work will be submitted to the national JEA Aspiring Young Journalist contest.
 The MIPA office will notify all candidates.
 This is a tight window of time in which to complete your work.
 Please let Jeremy know if you run into any issues or need anything.

-You may elect fewer than the number of allotted special recognition awards based on the quality of the portfolios.
+You may select fewer than the number of allotted special recognition awards based on the quality of the portfolios.

 Each portfolio should be evaluated by at least TWO judges and scored using the MIPA rubric.
 Each judge will award points in each of the five rubric categories.
 A portfolio’s total score is determined by the total of the two judge’s scores.